damek/damek.github.io/index.md

     - I mostly play piano, now.
 I like to sing and sight read chord charts off of ultimate guitar.
 - I applied to one college, UC Irvine.
 It was close the beach.
     - I intended to study music and lived in the arts dorm.
-    - I took calculus in my first semester.
+    - I took calculus my first semester.
 Then I couldn't stop taking math.
 - I went to grad school at UCLA for pure math in 2010.
 I loved [Algebra](https://link.springer.com/book/10.1007/978-1-4613-0041-0).
     - I learned ML was a thing in 2012 and took [learning from data](https://work.caltech.edu/telecourse) with set-theorist Bill Chen.
     - I got excited about AI and joined [UCLA’s vision lab](http://vision.ucla.edu/people.html) in 2012.